 Cavalier King Charles Spaniel

 These are usually small or brachycephalic dogs (short-headed dogs).
 The snout of brachycephalic dogs is shorter.
-But keeping in mind that poor oral hygiene in other dog breeds can still develop periodontal disease.
+But keep in mind that poor oral hygiene in other dog breeds can still lead to periodontal disease.

 - Adopt a healthy hygiene routine for your dog and stick to it.

-- Regular vet checks to stay on top of your dog’s health.
+- Regular vet checks are needed to stay on top of your dog’s health.
 This is also beneficial if you have acquired an older dog.

-- Regular washing of your dog’s toys and chew things.
+- Regularly wash your dog’s toys and chew things.